What Is Programmatic Advertising? A Guide for B2B Marketers

 • Real-Time Optimization: Access to-the-minute performance data and adjust bids, targeting, and creative in-flight rather than waiting for campaign post-mortems.
 Implement changes in real-time to scale success.

 • Transparency and Measurement: Visibility into where ads run, who sees them, and what actions they take.
 Clearer line from spend to outcome than traditional media buying.
+According to Adobe's analysis, four forces are driving programmatic adoption: rising demand for transparency, the need to combat ad fraud, automation efficiency gains, and better ROAS measurement.

-Programmatic vs. Traditional Advertising
+Programmatic vs. traditional advertising

 Aspect